 - Aid in the treatment of mumps

 - Ease eye strain

 - Improve eyesight

 - Help individuals get in touch with their higher consciousness

 - Enhance a person's psychic abilities

 It's said that the ancient peoples held particular beliefs about the power of topaz.
 In keeping with some of properties listed under crystal powers:

 - The ancient Egyptians were very fond of their amulets, and they believed topaz had the power to protect the wearer from injury.

-- As silly as it seems, the ancient Greeks once believed that wearing topaz could make a soldier invisible to his enemies.
-You do have to wonder how long that particular belief persisted, but there's nothing quite so powerful as the power of suggestion.
-Perhaps this helped the soldiers to be exceptionally quiet and cautious, affording them the opportunity to sneak up on the enemy?
+- The ancient Greeks once believed that wearing topaz could make a soldier invisible to his enemies.
+This may have helped the soldiers to be exceptionally quiet and cautious, affording them the opportunity to sneak up on the enemy.

 A Versatile Gemstone